kendricktan/uni_meals_r/READ_ME.md

 	Enable user to edit profile, upload_photo, etc
 	User enable to heart food
-	Heart will heart/empty heart based on users specials set hearts
+	Heart will heart/empty heart based on users specials set hearts Do food for what you did for specials hearts